 404 Page Not Found

-404 Errors And Your Marketing
+How Can 404 Errors Hurt Your Marketing?

 Intuitive navigation is one of the core elements of an effective web design.
 That's why a 404 error can be one of the most frustrating things your visitors can encounter.
 If a visitor can't get to the content or page they are looking for, they are likely to leave your site altogether and go to a competitor's site instead.

 In addition to a poor user experience, having an excessive amount of 404 errors can hurt your site's SEO efforts, causing you to appear less often in search results.
+How?
+Google takes notes of high bounce rates — a metric of people coming to your site but leaving quickly.
+People will leave your website if it's poorly designed and if there are excess 404 errors.
+Check out our blog for other industrial website marketing terms you should know, like "A/B testing" and "engagement rate."

 How To Fix A 404 Error

+Chances are, you have some 404 errors on your site.
+That's normal — most websites will have 404 errors at some point in time — but it's important for you to continually find them, and fix them, as expeditiously as possible.
 Now, the most important part: What can you do on your end to get rid of a 404 error?
 Here are the steps you can take.

 - Redirect the page: The easiest and most simple way to fix a 404 error is to redirect the page to another one, using a "301" redirect.
 A 301 is a response code that signals to a user's browser that your content has moved to a new url.